joeky888/vimrc/ReadMe.md

 * Extra menu items under Edit option (GUI)
 * For vim beginners only

 This vimrc is based on [MiniVim](https://github.com/sd65/MiniVim).
-It runs on both Vim>=7.4 and neovim even though
+It runs on Vim/Gvim/MacVim >= 7.4

-I am not a fan of neovim.
-I do not intend to release it to an extra public repo.

 The code is under Public-domain licence.